mrknmc/skyscanner-scraper/README.md

 which have to be preceded by `-a`.
 If you don't supply any arguments flights from Bratislava to Edinburgh this month will be scraped.
 The arguments are:
 - from - the airport code of the airport you want to fly from (required)
 - to - the airport code of the airport you want to fly to (required)
-- date - the month at which you wish to fly, the format is YYMM (default: this month)
+- date - the month at which you wish to fly, the format is YYMM, YYMMDD or equal to 1 to scrape the whole year (default: this month)
 - rtn - int flag, could be 0 or 1, specifies whether you scrape one-way or return journeys (default: 0) For example to find return flights from Bratislava to Edinburgh in September use:
 `$ scrapy crawl sky -a from=BTS -a to=EDI -a date=1309 -a rtn=0`.